I Love Walking In France

 The path from Toulouse to Avignonet-Lauragais is mostly bitumen, and so flat you could almost drag your suitcase along behind you.
 After Avignonet-Lauragais, the path changes to dirt (with patches of gravel and the odd tree root) but is still an exceptionally easy walk.

-The other advantage that the canal offers is that it is virtually impossible to get lost—at least, not until you venture off the path in search of your accommodation for the night (which is exactly why the guidebook provides directions to and from the canal for each town!).
+The other advantage that the canal offers is that it is virtually impossible to get lost—at least, not until you venture off the path in search of your accommodation for the night (which is exactly why the I Love Walking in France guidebook provides directions to and from the canal for each town!).

 Écluse d'Encassan, Midi Canal, France